spinnylights/vulkan-notes/vulkan_notes.md

   descriptorType</code>: This describes how the bound resource(s) will be presented to a shader.
 There is a wide variety of descriptor types, as you'll see if you click the link.
-We'll discuss them in detail in "Layout qualifiers" as well, so we can also talk about them from the GLSL side.
+We'll discuss them in detail after we've gone over GLSL qualifiers, so we can also talk about them from the GLSL side.
 One thing we should touch on here is that if you use `VK_DESCRIPTOR_TYPE_UNIFORM_BUFFER_DYNAMIC` or `VK_DESCRIPTOR_TYPE_STORAGE_BUFFER_DYNAMIC`, you can specify